pinkpong111/Resolution-Based-Information-Theory/README.md

     performance ~ chance -> pre-train further first
 ```

-*Trim point derivation from F_RBIT.* For a vector v with size s(v), the optimal trim range is bounded by two conditions derivable from the F_RBIT functional:
+*Trim point derivation from F_RBIT components f₂ and f₃.* For a vector v with size s(v), the optimal trim range is bounded by two conditions derivable from the F_RBIT health vector:

 ```
 Upper bound s_max(v)